 The Board of Directors has authorized, and recommends for your approval, a reverse 1-for-20 stock split followed immediately by a forward 20-for-1 stock split of each of the company's Class A and Class B common stock.
-As permitted under Delaware state law, stockholders whose shares of stock are converted into less than 1 share in the reverse split will be converted into the right to receive cash payments equal to the fair value of those fractional interests.
+As permitted under Delaware state law, stockholders whose shares of stock are converted into less than 1 share in the reverse split will be converted into the right to receive a cash payment.
 We refer to the reverse and forward stock splits, together with the related cash payments to stockholders with small holdings, as the "Reverse/Forward Split."
-The company believes the Reverse/Forward Split will result in significantly reduced shareholder record keeping and mailing expenses, and provide holders of less than 20 shares with a cost-effective way to cash out their investments efficiently.
+The company believes the Reverse/Forward Split will result in significantly reduced shareholder record keeping and mailing expenses, and provide holders of fewer than 20 shares with a cost-effective way to cash out their investments efficiently.

-If approved, the Reverse/Forward Split will take place on [Month] [Date], 2001.
-The proposed amendments to Raytheon's Certificate of Incorporation are attached to this proxy statement as Appendix B. The highlights of the Reverse/Forward Split are as follows.
+If approved, the Reverse/Forward Split is expected to take place on May 14, 2001.
+The proposed amendments to Raytheon's Certificate of Incorporation necessary to effect the Reverse/Forward Split are attached to this proxy statement as Appendix B. The highlights of the Reverse/Forward Split are as follows.